METHODOLOGY

 PUBLISHED BY THE LISTING.

-How the Market Signal is calculated, the per-listing prediction-vs-actual on closed listings, and the accuracy standards the Service is held to.
+How the Signal is calculated, the per-listing prediction-vs-actual on closed listings, and the accuracy standards the Service is held to.

 How First Access Signals works